OlufemiOlusina/job-market-correlations-b4/README.md

 If you are reading this and you are not in a team (but feel you should be) please see your lecturer.

 ## Instructions
-1. If you are the team creator, name it ``[STREAM][number], meaning if you are in stream A and you are told to start team 1, name it A1.
+1. If you are the team creator, name it `[STREAM][number]`, meaning if you are in stream A and you are told to start team 1, name it `A1`.
 2. If you are assigned a team, join it.
 3. Access the team repo.
 4. Crunch the data you have all collected.